a value-adding ORSA

 Produce a ‘record’ of each ORSA, to serve as an audit trail of the process and document the outcomes.
 This record should contain much more information than the ORSA report.
 Don’t under-estimate the time and resources required to adequately comply with these requirements and ensure that producing the report is already part of your Solvency II planning.

-Cat and Rob authored an article on ORSA’s in Insurance ERM, ‘Five tips for ORSA success’.
+Cat authored an article on ORSA’s in Insurance ERM, ‘Five tips for ORSA success’.